sympy/sympy/doc/src/guides/contributing/deprecations.md

 working after the change.

 What counts as "public API" needs to be considered on a case-by-case basis.
-The exact rules for what does and doesn't constitute public API for SymPy are still not fully codified.
-Very broadly, some thing that constitute public API are (this list is not exhaustive)
+The exact rules for what does and doesn't constitute public API for SymPy are still not yet fully codified.
+Here are some thing that constitute public API.
+*Note: these are just general guidelines.
+This list is not exhaustive, and there are always exceptions to the rules.*

 - Function names.
 - Keyword argument names.